-Sanctions serve to reinforce that students are held responsible and account able for their behavior.
+Sanctions serve to reinforce that students are held responsible and accountable for their behavior.
 This is accomplished by measures to educate, to deter future misconduct and to provide consequences for one's actions.

-Villanova University reserves the right to notify parent(s)/legal guardian(s) about the disciplinary status of their son/daughter, to the extent consistent with the provisions of the Family Educational Rights and Privacy Act.
+Villanova University reserves the right to notify parent(s)/legal guardian(s) about the disciplinary status of their student, to the extent consistent with the provisions of the Family Educational Rights and Privacy Act.

 The following disciplinary sanctions shall comprise the range of official actions which may be imposed for violations of regulations.
-One or more may be imposed in response to a given situation.
+Any violation of the Code of Student Conduct may result in the full range of sanctions outlined below, and one or more may be imposed in response to a given situation.